MichaelCade/90DaysOfDevOps/Days/day02.md

 - [What is DevOps? - Microsoft](https://docs.microsoft.com/en-us/devops/what-is-devops)

 If you made it this far then you will know if this is where you want to be or not.
 See you on [Day 3](day03.md).

+# Completed Day 2 exercises.
+What is DevOps? content by TechWorld with Nana, Github, IBM, AWS, Microsoft